 To create a release

-From the Conversation Builder dashboard, click New Bot and create a new bot based on the Custom Bot template.
+From the Conversation Builder dashboard that lists your bots, click New Bot and create a new bot based on the Custom Bot template.
 You will be pushing your production version to this bot.
 You might want to be specific with the naming and append "Production" or "PROD" to the bot name to differentiate it from your Development/Sandbox bot.

 You only need to create the Production bot; you don't need to build out its dialogs and interactions.